-Today is the 53rd birthday of John Hansell, publisher of Malt Advocate, the whisky magazine in America.
-John also writes the blog What Does John Know? and puts on WhiskyFest in several cities, including San Francisco.
+Today is the 54th birthday of John Hansell, publisher of Malt Advocate, the whisky magazine in America, which also puts on WhiskyFest in several cities, including San Francisco.
+John’s a terrific person I don’t see nearly often enough.
 Join me in wishing John a very happy birthday.

 A boozy chart of every variety of alcohol, from fermented concoctions such as beer and wine to distilled delights such as a gin and rum, this print features everything from favorites like wine and vodka to less lauded tipples such as caium and arrack, all pressed in copper metal inks.